studsio/core/doc/BuildingFw.md

 # **Building Firmware**

-TODO: `fan studs build` detailed docs
+TODO: `fan studs asm` detailed docs

 ## Targets

-By default build will assemble all targets defined in `studs.props`.
-To build only a specific target(s) you can pass them on the command line:
+By default asm will assemble all targets defined in `studs.props`.
+To assemble only a specific target(s) you can pass them on the command line:

-    fan studs build rpi3
+    fan studs asm rpi3

 ## **Rootfs Additions**